 - Wire based DED systems feed wires through a nozzle and use laser, plasma arc or electron beam to create the molten pool

-How Direct energy deposition works
+How does Directed energy deposition work?

 Different types of DED systems discussed in the previous section work marginally different from each other.
 However, the core principle can be explained using the above powder-based laser DED system.